kongondo/MenuBuilder/README.md

 ````

-The first argument is not optional and can be a Page object, a title, name or id of a menu or an array of menu items returned from a menu's menu_items field. **Note that for multilingual environments, you cannot pass the method a title or a name; only the other three choices will work**.
+The first argument is not optional and can be a Page object, a title, name or id of a menu or an array of menu items returned from a menu's menu_items field. **Note that using titles or names in multi-lingual environments also works irrespective of the current user's language**.
 The second argument is an optional array and will fall back to defaults if no user configurations are passed to the method.

-The available **render()** options are:
+The available **render()** options are. **Please note the possible values for each**.

 ````php
 $defaultOptions = array(